nbdc-datahub/hbcd-docs/docs/access/metadata.md

 #### Derived Variables

-Derived tables, including Basic Demographics (`sed_basic_demographics`), containing global, static variables, and Visit Information (`par_visit_data`), containing dynamic/longitudinal visit-level data, follow unique naming conventions:

- - **Domain**: Both of these tables are under the domain `Demographics` in the NBDC Data Dictionary. `sed` is in reference to Social & Environmental Determinants from which the basic demographics information is partially derived and `par` means 'participant information.'
+Derived tables, including Basic Demographics (`sed_basic_demographics`), containing global, static variables, and Visit Information (`par_visit_data`), containing dynamic/longitudinal visit-level data, do not follow the naming conventions outlined above.
+For example, both fall under the domain `Demographics` and source `General` in the [NBDC Data Dictionary](#nbdc-data-dictionary), but use `sed_basic` (in reference to Social & Environmental Determinants from which the Basic Demographics information is derived) and `par_visit` (for participant information from visit-level data) in place of the `domain_source` naming component.
- - **Source**: The data dictionary source for these tables is `General`.
-The labels `basic` (for 'Basic' Demographics) and `visit` (for 'Visit' Information) are both descriptive labels in place of a source label.

 #### Biospecimens